COVID-19 UPDATES

 What to do if you have symptoms?

 COVID-19 can present with a wide range of symptoms, see here for a full list.
 COVID PCR testing is generally reserved for those at highest risk e.g. people who work at congregate settings, long term care homes, retirement homes, and hospitals.
 Please see the full list of eligible individuals here.
-If you are at highest risk, you can get a publicly funded PCR test at these locations.
 If you have access to a Rapid Antigen Test (RAT), you may use it to test for COVID-19.
 However, a negative RAT when you have symptoms does not mean you do not have COVID-19.
 If you have a positive RAT, you may wish to document the positive test for your records (labelled with date and name).

 Individuals with any of the above symptoms are recommended to self-isolate and stay at home until fever is resolved and their symptoms have been improving for at least 24 hours (48 hours for gastrointestinal symptoms).